 The kinesiology major provides a breadth and depth of knowledge of human movement in the context of a strong liberal arts education.

-Courses address how the human body functions physiologically, mechanically and psychologically using exercise and physical activity as the model.
-Each student completes a research project as a culminating experience for his or her degree.
-The kinesiology department offers two areas of emphasis within the major – sports and exercise science and sports medicine.
-Kinesiology majors graduate to become athletic trainers; researchers at universities, government agencies and private organizations (such as Nike and the Gatorade Institute); physical education teachers; strength coaches; exercise technologists in healthcare settings; leaders of corporate wellness programs; personal trainers; fitness instructors; corporate sports leaders; and sports marketing/event planners.
-Students also seek professional degrees to practice medicine or physical therapy or to work as a physician’s assistant.
+Kinesiology majors graduate to become researchers at universities, government agencies and private organizations (such as Nike and the Gatorade Institute); strength coaches; exercise technologists in health- care settings; leaders of corporate wellness programs; personal trainers; fitness instructors; corporate sports leaders; and sports marketing/event planners.
+Graduates also seek professional degrees in physical therapy, nursing and medicine.

 Biomechanics; Bioenergetics of Human Movement; Administration and Risk Management; Environmental Physiology; Philosophy, History and Sociology of Human Movement